 Q: When will I be contacted for an interview?

-A: The Pediatric Dentistry Department is responsible for all interview invitations.
-The department will contact you directly about interview offers.
+A: The Division of Pediatric Dentistry Department is responsible for all interview invitations.
+The division will contact you directly about interview offers.

 Q: Do you require official Dental School transcripts to be sent to the University of Michigan?